lucaspcamargo/troublob/README.md

 Music was converted using libOPNMIDI (midi2vgm).
 SFX was converted by rescomp.
 Art uses LibreSprite for tilesets and sprites, and Tiled for tilemaps.

+The original Dweep was created and programmed by Steve Pavlina, with music by Michael Huang.

 ## Building